benlansdell/ethome/docs/how-to.md

 This guide covers the all of the tasks you can perform with this package, roughly in the order you'd want to do them.
 A very basic outline is also in the quick start section of the readme.

 This guide covers basic usage -- it doesn't comprehensively describe how to use every function or feature in `ethome`; you can consult the API docs for more information on usage.
+After installation, cut and past the code samples below to follow along.

 ## 1 Getting started